arangodb/docs/3.11/arangosearch-exact-value-matching.md

 matches because of different Analyzer pre-processing between the indexed data and the search terms.

-For Search Alias Views, you never need to specify an Analyzer in queries, because the Analyzer is inferred from the inverted index definition, which only allows a single Analyzer per field.
+For `search-alias` Views, you never need to specify an Analyzer in queries, because the Analyzer is inferred from the inverted index definition, which only allows a single Analyzer per field.